How to build a Merger Model

 Image from CFI’s Merger Modeling Course.

-As you see in the example above, the deal is dilutive for the acquirer, meaning their Earnings Per Share is lower as a result of doing the transaction than their Earnings Per Share were before the deal.
-That means, on this basis alone, the acquirer should not buy the target.
+As you see in the example above, this deal is dilutive for the acquirer, meaning their Earnings Per Share is lower, as a result of doing the transaction, than their Earnings Per Share were before the deal.
+Such a situation – in isolation – would argue against the acquisition being a good deal for the acquirer but, of course, many other considerations factor into the final decision on whether or not to pursue a merger deal.

 Read more: accretion dilution analysis.